What 'An Elegant Puzzle' Gets Right About Engineering Leadership

 Introduction

-Below are the ideas that stood out most to me.
+Below are the ideas that stood out most to me, along with why I think they matter in practice.

 Team design matters - a lot

-High-performing teams are also fragile.
-Even small changes in team composition can disrupt trust and momentum.
-It is often better to move scope than to keep moving people around.
-This aligns with my experience.
+High-performing teams are also more fragile than leaders sometimes admit.
+Even small changes in team composition can disrupt trust, context, and momentum.
+In practice, it is often better to move scope than to keep moving people around.

 Adding people is not a silver bullet

 New people bring onboarding cost, more coordination, and often more system complexity.
-In the short to medium term, that can make things slower rather than faster.
+In the short to medium term, that can make a team slower rather than faster.

 That ties closely to prioritisation.
-When a team is overloaded, reducing scope is often a better move than increasing pressure.
+When a team is overloaded, reducing scope is often a better move than increasing pressure or adding headcount in the hope that throughput will magically improve.

 Teams need room for interruptions, improvements, documentation, migrations, and the general messiness of real work.
 If a team is planned to 100% capacity all the time, every surprise becomes a problem.